christytan/OCI-GoldenGate/workshops/atp-d/LabGuide600Buildinganddeployingnode.jsapplicationstacksondedicatedautonomousinfrastructure.md

  The image is pre-configured with tools and language drivers to help you build applications written in node.js, python, java and golang.
 For a complete list of features, login to your OCI account, select 'Marketplace' from the top left menu and browse details on the 'Oracle Developer Cloud Image'

+**In this lab we will configure and deploy a node.js application in a developer client VM and connect it to an autonomous database.**

 ## Objectives